EsotericSoftware/spine-scripts/aseprite/README.md

 * Create a new skeleton: If checked, a new skeleton will be created during import.
   * If you already created an empty new project, you do not need to check this option and can import directly.
 * Import into an existing skeleton: If checked, imported assets will be added to an existing skeleton.
-  * Replace existing attachments: If checked, attachments with the same name in the existing skeleton will be replaced during import.
+  * Replace existing attachments: It is recommended to select this option to ensure that attachments are correctly replaced and coordinates and other related properties are updated.
   * New layers will generate new attachments and be added to the existing skeleton, but the draw order may be incorrect and needs to be manually adjusted in Spine.
 * Import button: Start importing with the current configuration.
 * Cancel button: Close the dialog and cancel the import.